microsoft/classy-fire/README.md

 * Classy-fire does this deterministically and with less sensitivity to confabulation (hallucination) by setting the model temperature to 0, thereby guaranteeing the returned response is the argmax of the model posterior probability.

 ## Quality of results
-We ran an experiment to classify a sample of 100 tweets from the [tweet_eval dataset](https://huggingface.co/datasets/tweet_eval/viewer/emotion/train).
+We ran a preliminary experiment to classify a sample of 100 tweets from the [tweet_eval dataset](https://huggingface.co/datasets/tweet_eval/viewer/emotion/train).
 The results [appear to beat the SOTA](https://huggingface.co/spaces/autoevaluate/leaderboards?dataset=tweet_eval&only_verified=0&task=-any-&config=emotion&split=test&metric=f1).

 |              | precision | recall | f1-score | support |